Zephyr RTOS For Embedded Systems Development

 Resources constraints

-Zephyr RTOS is dedicated to small and very small targets such as gateways, end user interfaces, sensors.
-These kinds of targets are built with an MCU including only a few kilobytes of memory to execute applications.
-These resources constrained environment means devices require a careful optimization of the RTOS and related libraries to fit the requirements of the projects.
+Zephyr RTOS is dedicated for small targets such as gateways, end user interfaces, and sensors, which are build with an MCU including only a few kilobytes of memory.
+This resources constrained environment requires careful optimization of the RTOS and related libraries to fit the requirements of the projects.

 Security

-Most of the embedded end devices running a real time operating system (RTOS) are deployed in the field, and plenty of them are not easily accessible to perform firmware updates.
-Secure boot, long term support and remote software updates features including data encryption and tracking of vulnerabilities are part of the key challenges while developing embedded devices for customers.
+Many embedded devices running an RTOS are deployed in the field, and aren’t easily accessible to perform firmware updates.
+Features like secure boot, long-term support, and remote software updates,including data encryption and vulnerability tracking, are key security challenges when developing embedded devices for customers.

 Scalability

-The acceptability of the Zephyr solution is directly linked to the scalability of the project.
+The acceptability of the Zephyr solution is directly linked to a project’s scalability.
 Maintaining source code with good performance, responsiveness across a wide range of different embedded devices accommodating diverse hardware requirements is time consuming and very difficult.

 Why is zephyr becoming the go-to framework in mcu development?